bioboot/bimm143_F18/class-material/lecture15-BIMM143_F18-lab.md

 Himes et al. used RNA-seq to profile gene expression changes in four different ASM cell lines treated with dexamethasone glucocorticoid.
 They found a number of differentially expressed genes comparing dexamethasone-treated to control cells, but focus much of the discussion on a gene called CRISPLD2.
 This gene encodes a secreted protein known to be involved in lung development, and SNPs in this gene in previous GWAS studies are associated with inhaled corticosteroid resistance and bronchodilator response in asthma patients.
 They confirmed the upregulated CRISPLD2 mRNA expression with qPCR and increased protein expression using Western blotting.

 In the experiment, four primary human ASM cell lines were treated with 1 micromolar dexamethasone for 18 hours.
 For each of the four cell lines, we have a treated and an untreated sample.
-They did their analysis using **Tophat** and **Cufflinks** similar to our Lecture 15 hands-on session.
+They did their analysis using **Tophat** and **Cufflinks** similar to our hands-on session from the last class.
 For a more detailed description of their analysis see the [PubMed entry 24926665](http://www.ncbi.nlm.nih.gov/pubmed/24926665) and for raw data see the [GEO entry GSE52778](http://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE52778).

 In this session we will read and explore the gene expression data from this experiment using base R functions and then perform a detailed analysis with the **DESeq2** package from [Bioconductor](http://www.bioconductor.org).